Reiter In

 Reiter In is the thirteenth album by singer-songwriter and guitarist, Chris Whitley.
 It is his eleventh studio album and the last he made before his death (five months later, at 45) in November 2005.

-The album was recorded as a band effort and is billed as "Chris Whitley & The Bastard Club".
+The album was recorded as a band effort and is billed as "Chris Whitley & The Bastard Club" and released posthumously in 2006.

 Kenny Siegal (of Johnny Society) produced, co-wrote, and played on the album.
 It was recorded all analog and live on a two-inch tape Sony MCI JH24 tape deck through a Trident board at Old Soul Studios in Catskill, New York.
 It was mixed by John Holbrook.

+Whitley had returned to New York in the spring of 2005, because he was offered a US club tour, which he accepted even though his health was declining.
+While in NYC he faced eviction from his apartment while he made the record.

 Track listing

 All tracks written by Chris Whitley unless otherwise noted.